weiyaw/weiyaw.github.io/index.md

 <img class="profile-picture" src="profile.png">

-I'm a research student in statistics at The University of Western Australia.
-My current projects are focusing on shape-constrained regression.
-Previously, I was an engineering student but realised that statistics is more interesting!
+I'm currently working as a biometrician at the Department of Primary Industries and Regional Development, Western Australia.
+I obtained my MPhil in statistics from The University of Western Australia under the supervision of Berwin Turlach and Kevin Murray.

-I'm originally from Malaysia where I lived there until I started my university in 2013.
+I grew up in Malaysia and moved to Australia in 2013 when I started university.
 I speak Mandarin as well!
 My surname "Ng" is pronounced as *ung* without the vowel sound.
 It's the Hokkien (a Chinese dialect) pronunciation of 黄, which stands for *yellow* in English.